 A solar lease is ideal if you can’t use the tax credit

 A solar lease makes sense for a lot of people.
 One group that especially benefits from a solar lease are those who can’t use the solar tax credit themselves.
 This may include retirees or those who have already reduced their total tax liability with non-solar tax credit and deductions.
-If you lease the solar system, SunPower (the panel manufacturer) owns the solar system and receives both the federal solar tax credit and the Illinois Shines incentive.
+If you lease the solar system, SunPower (the panel manufacturer) owns the solar system and receives both the federal solar tax credit and any state-level incentive.
 You as the homeowner benefit from the energy the system produces.
 Thus, if you can’t use the tax credit, it can be pretty helpful to have SunPower keep the tax credit and offer you a low electricity rate as a result.

 GET A QUOTE